 Everyone knows that dogs need plenty of space to run around and get their exercise.
-It can help prevent destructive behaviors from forming, as well as keeping a dog in top health.
-And as a general rule of thumb, the bigger the dog, the more exercise they need.
+It can help prevent destructive behaviors from forming, as well as keep a dog in top health.
+As a general rule of thumb, the bigger the dog, the more exercise they need.

 But if you don’t have lots of space for a dog to run around, then the best alternative is a dog run.
-This will provide ample room for them to stretch their legs and release the excess energy they’ve got balled up inside.
+This will provide ample room for them to stretch their legs and release excess energy.
 But what should you cover the dog run floor with?

-In this article, we’re going to explore ten of the best materials you can use that will keep your dog healthy and happy.
+In this article, we’re going to explore 10 of the best materials you can use that will keep your dog healthy and happy.

 The 10 Best Materials for a Dog Run Floor